 Grade Requirements - Once you have been admitted to the School of Business Administration (SBA), you must maintain a cumulative grade point average (GPA) at PSU of at least 2.50; you must also maintain a GPA of at least 2.50 in all business courses taken at PSU.
 If either of these GPAs fall below 2.50 you will be placed on probation.

 Probation Policy - Please note that the SBA probation policy is different and more stringent than the PSU policy, which is described within the current PSU bulletin.
 If your PSU or PSU SBA GPA fall below 2.50, you will receive an email from the SBA stating that you have been placed on probation.
 You are given three consecutive terms to raise both the cumulative PSU GPA and the PSU business GPA to 2.50 or higher.
-If you do not achieve this, your admitted status in the SBA will be terminated.
-If termination occurs and you still wish to pursue a degree in business administration, you may reapply for admission after meeting the PSU & PSU SBA GPA requirement of 2.50.
+If you do not achieve this, your admitted status in the SBA will be academically disqualified.
+If academic disqualification occurs and you still wish to pursue a degree in business administration, you may reapply for admission after meeting the PSU & PSU SBA GPA requirement of 2.50.
 Please see an advisor in SBA 240 to determine the grades needed to raise your GPA to the required minimum.
-If termination occurs a second time, you will not be able to earn a degree in business administration at PSU.
+If academic disqualification occurs a second time, you will not be able to earn a degree in business administration at PSU.